astrochili/vscode-defold/README.md

 ## Limitations

 At this moment you must use a modified `modules/lldebugger.lua` from this repository.
-But after resolving [#33](https://github.com/tomblind/local-lua-debugger-vscode/issues/33) and [#5703](https://github.com/defold/defold/issues/5703) it will be possible to use `lldebugger.lua` from the installed VSCode extension folder.
+But after resolving [tomblind/local-lua-debugger-vscode/#33](https://github.com/tomblind/local-lua-debugger-vscode/issues/33) and [defold/defold#5703](https://github.com/defold/defold/issues/5703) it will be possible to use `lldebugger.lua` from the installed VSCode extension folder.

 There is no way to change breakpoints at runtime, only on pauses.
-See [#32](https://github.com/tomblind/local-lua-debugger-vscode/issues/32).
+Watch [tomblind/local-lua-debugger-vscode/#32](https://github.com/tomblind/local-lua-debugger-vscode/issues/32).